MicrosoftDocs/microsoft-cloud/docs/dev/tutorials/openai-acs-msgraph/includes/03-OpenAI-Create-Resource.md

 1. Select **Next** until you get to the **Review + submit** screen.
 Select **Create**.

-1. Once your Azure OpenAI Service resource is created, navigate to it, and select **Model deployments**.
+1. Once your Azure OpenAI resource is created, navigate to it and select **Model deployments**.

 1. Select **Create** in the toolbar.